svenmalvik/svenmalvik.com/_posts/2020-12-25-azure-service-endpoints.md

 featured-image: https://cdn.svenmalvik.com/images/az-303/az-303.jpg
 ---

 *Sometimes we store items in a storage account and want to restrict the access to certain services or clients.
-I will demonstrate how to restrict the access to a subnet where a Windows 2016 Datacenter VM is running.
+I will demonstrate how to restrict the access to a subnet where a Windows Server 2016 Datacenter VM is running.
 Service Endpoints in Azure is part of the AZ-303 exam for becoming an Azure Solution Architect.*

 [![TEXT](https://cdn.svenmalvik.com/images/az-303/azure-se-yt.jpg "AZ-303: Service Endpoints in Azure")](https://www.youtube.com/watch?v=w1Sx9Jcwa0k)*Watch Service Endpoints in Azure in preparation for the AZ-303 exam*